History of Carn Euny

 No excavation of the wider settlement took place until the 1960s.
 The archaeologists excavated the stone houses and fogou, and also found the circular drainage gullies and postholes of the early Iron Age turf and timber round houses, which had otherwise completely disappeared.

-Christie, PML, Chysauster and Carn Euny, Cornwall (English Heritage guidebook, London, 1993)
+Christie, PML, Chysauster and Carn Euny Ancient Villages (English Heritage guidebook, London, 1993) [buy the guidebook]

 Cooke, I, Guide to Carn Euny Iron Age Village and Fogou and Other Nearby Ancient Sites (Penzance, 1991)